-The cooling system in the vehicle is filled with DEX-COOL engine coolant.
+The cooling system in the vehicle is filled with DEX-COOL® engine coolant.
 This coolant is designed to remain in the vehicle for 5 years or 240 000 km (150,000 mi), whichever occurs first.

 The following explains the cooling system and how to check and add coolant when it is low.
-If there is a problem with engine overheating, see Engine Overheating ⇒ 22.
+If there is a problem with engine overheating, see Engine Overheating \$21.

-Plain water, or other liquids such as alcohol, can boil before the proper coolant mixture will.
-With plain water or the wrong mixture, the engine could get too hot but there would not be an overheat warning.
+Adding only plain water or some other liquid to the cooling system can be dangerous.
+Plain water and other liquids, can boil before the proper coolant mixture will.
+The coolant warning system is set for the proper coolant mixture.
+With plain water or the wrong mixture, the engine could get too hot but you would not get the overheat warning.
 The engine could catch fire and you or others could be burned.
+Use a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.

 Use a 50/50 mixture of clean, drinkable water and DEX-COOL coolant.
+If using this mixture, nothing else needs to be added.
 This mixture:

-Gives freezing protection down to -37 °C (-34 °F), outside temperature
+- Gives freezing protection down to -37 °C (-34 °F), outside temperature.

-- Gives boiling protection up to 129 °C (265 °F), engine temperature
+- Gives boiling protection up to 129 °C (265 °F), engine temperature.

-- Protects against rust and corrosion
+- Protects against rust and corrosion.

-- Will not damage aluminum parts
+- Will not damage aluminum parts.

-- Helps keep the proper engine temperature
+- Helps keep the proper engine temperature.